 Final examinations are held during specific days at the end of each semester.
 Attendance at all scheduled and announced final examinations is required.
-The timetable for these examinations is listed with the College's calendar at the beginning of this catalog.
-Copies are available at the beginning of each semester from the Office of the Registrar.
+The timetable for these examinations is listed with the College's calendar at the beginning of this catalog and is available on the College's web site.